How to use cracking Medium

 Right: Matsuda Acrylic Paint Cadmium Yellow, Cadmium Red

-Finally, here is a sample of what happens when Cracking Medium is applied on top of the mixture of paint and Cracking Medium, and then apply another layer of the Cracking Medium.
-The paint on the layer of ultramarine that was half-dried began to shrink, creating a reticulated and wrinkled matiere.
-Also, the cracking appeared on top of it, and is creating an indescribable look.
+Finally, below is a sample of what happens when Cracking Medium is applied on top of the mixture of paint and Cracking Medium, and then apply another layer of the Cracking Medium.
+The paint on the layer of ultramarine that was half-dried began to shrink, creating a reticulated and wrinkled texture.
+On the other hand, the cracking that appeared on top of it has an indescribable look.

-However, this method of use is not envisioned by the manufacturer.
-If you wish to use this method, please test it for durability before using it for your art pieces.
+However, this is not a suggested way to use this product by the manufacturer.
+If you wish to use this method, please test it for durability before applying it to your art pieces.

 【Art Materilas Used】